gizemdogafiliz/aerial-tactile-sim/README.md

 The hexarotor flies an end-effector tip into a wall and traces a square pattern.
 An admittance filter + wrench observer (`phynt`) provides compliant contact.
-**What's missing:** no tactile sensing -- the drone knows it's pushing but cannot feel *where* or *how* it contacts the surface.
+**What's missing:** no tactile sensing.
+The drone knows it's pushing but cannot feel *where* or *how* it contacts the surface.

 ---